glawr0/k8s-experiments/001-build-web-app/README.md

 # 001-build-web-app

-First, we'll build a custom docker container and push it to a container registry.
+We'll build a custom docker container.

-This example uses Python and the Flask framework to expose a very simple "Hello, World!" endpoint.
+This example uses Python and the Flask framework to expose a simple "Hello, World!" endpoint.

 Review the contents of the `app/` dir and the `Dockerfile` for more information.

 # Build the App

-1) Check that the app can run locally:
+1) Open a terminal window and check that the app can run locally:

 ```
 poetry install